ValveSoftware/GameNetworkingSockets/README_PARTNER.md

 6. Open the solution and build in Visual Studio.

 7. You can enable/disable several features with `STEAMNETWORKINGSOCKETS_xxx` AND `SDR_xxx` defines.
 For example, if you don't need to run servers in our dedicated servers, you turn off `SDR_ENABLE_HOSTED_SERVER` and `SDR_ENABLE_HOSTED_CLIENT`.
 If you just want to compile the library for a console but don't wnat to talk to relays, turn off `STEAMNETWORKINGSOCKETS_ENABLE_SDR`

+# Reading the git history

+Use `git log --first-parent` to read this branch's history clearly.
+Without it, you will see most commits twice — once from the partner branch and once pulled in from master via merge commits — which is very confusing.